George Benton: Fighting

 His first amateur bout was when he was thirteen.
 He turned professional three years later.
 He boxed professionally from 1949 to 1970 and defeated future world champions Freddie Little, Jimmy Ellis, and Joey Giardello.
 In seventy-six professional fights, he was never knocked down and was stopped just twice, on a cut against Luis Manuel Rodriguez and when he didn't come out for the final round of his fight with Bennie Briscoe.
 Benton had a professional record of 62–13–1 (37 KOs).

 Benton became the #1 ranked middleweight in the world in the early 1960s, but he never got a shot at the world title.
 In 1962, after he beat Giardello, Benton thought that he would get a title shot.
 However, Giardello's manager, Lou Duva, was well connected and was able to get Giardello a fight with Dick Tiger for the World Middleweight Championship, which Giardello won by decision.
 "Yeah, I screwed George out of his shot," Duva said.
 "He didn't even know about it till I told him many years later."

 Benton's boxing career ended in 1970 after he was shot.
 The shooter had tried to pick up Benton's sister in a bar, and Benton's brother beat him up.
 Vowing to kill someone from the Benton family, the man shot George in the back.
 He was in and out of the hospital for two years.
 The bullet remained lodged near Benton's spine for the remainder of his life.

 Training

 With his boxing career over, he turned to training.
 He studied under Eddie Futch and was in Joe Frazier's corner for his third fight with Muhammad Ali, the Thrilla in Manila.
 He was also in the corner of Leon Spinks when he upset Ali to win the World Heavyweight Championship.

 For seventeen years, Benton worked with Lou Duva and the Duva family's promotion company, Main Events, as the head trainer for many of their fighters.
 Among the fighters he trained were Evander Holyfield, Oliver McCall, Mike McCallum, Meldrick Taylor, and Pernell Whitaker.
 Also he coached Marvis Frazier during his amateur career.

+Fighting style

+Benton was known for his incredible defense.
+Boxer Jimmy Collins once said, “You couldn't hit him with a handful of rice.”
+He is credited with popularizing a variety of the crab style known as the Philly Shell, named for its use among Philadelphia fighters.
+Benton not only used this style throughout his career, but also taught it to Boxers he trained such as Pernell Whitaker.